Vision Correction About 75% of the U.S. population uses some type... | Channels for Pearson+

 Probability

 Probability is a measure of the likelihood that a particular event will occur, expressed as a number between 0 and 1.
-In this context, the probability of randomly selecting a person who uses vision correction is 0.75.
-To determine if all four selected individuals using vision correction is significant, we can calculate the probability of this event occurring.
+In this context, it helps us determine the chance that all selected individuals use vision correction.
+The probability of independent events can be calculated by multiplying the probabilities of each individual event.

 Recommended video: